 The Like Switch: An Ex-FBI Agent’s Guide to Influencing, Attracting, and Winning People Over (by Jack Schafer, with Marvin Karlins)

 This book is not only about reading people, but it discusses how you can influence how others perceive you.
 Ultimately, the goal is to turn strangers into friends.

-Written by a former FBI agent who specialised in behavioral analysis and recruiting spies, learn various techniques to take control of your communication and relationships with others.
+Written by a former FBI agent who specialised in behavioural analysis and recruiting spies, learns various techniques to take control of your communication and relationships with others.